Freiburg Vision Test ‘FrACT’

 distanceInCm 400.0 contrastWeber 100.0 nTrials 32 rangeLimitStatus rangeOK↵

-If the above appears dense, here it is nicely separated into discrete fields.
+If the above appears dense, here it is nicely separated into discrete fields (assuming you have completed one run on this machine).

 file = file.path("../", "data", "one run.txt") # need to customise to your path